tylernguyen/x1c6-hackintosh/README.md

 USB Power Property Injection - unsure of real values Battery life optimization - currently average 6-7 hours of regular usage With the exeption of volume and brightness, function keys do not properly work - DSDT patches and testing in progress
-Performance optimization
+Keymapping is not perfect, need to do a complete ADB map Performance optimization

 ## Hardware Replacements: